ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 Ceph Logs
 ---------

-If you haven't changed the default path, you can find Ceph log files at ``/var/log/ceph``::
+If you have not changed the default path, you can find Ceph log files at ``/var/log/ceph``::

 	ls /var/log/ceph

-If you don't get enough log detail, you can change your logging level.
+If you do not get enough log detail, you can change your logging level.
 See `Logging and Debugging`_ for details to ensure that Ceph performs adequately under high logging volume.